-The cargo sector recorded a smaller contraction.
-In 2020, at 804 thousand tons of cargo, cargo handling registered a 24.2% decrease from 2019.
-Milan Malpensa handled about 516 thousand tons, recording a contraction of 7.5%.
-Historically, Italian airports with significant freight traffic include Milan Malpensa (558,481 tons/2019), Rome Fiumicino (194,526 tons/2019) and Bergamo (118,964 tons/2019).
-FedEx and Amazon established European logistics hubs in Italy (Malpensa Cargo City and in the province of Bergamo), validating the significance of Italian airport networks.
+The cargo sector also grew in 2021, with a total of 1,088,779 tons handled, of which 747,242 tons transited the Milan Malpensa airport (up 44.6%).
+Italian airports with the most significant freight traffic include Milan Malpensa, Rome Fiumicino, and Bergamo.
+The FedEx and Amazon European logistics hubs in Italy (Malpensa Cargo City and in the province of Bergamo), validate the significance of Italian airport networks.

-The Italian airline market is fragmented, featuring both full service and low-cost carriers.
-Moreover, 2021 marks the closure of Italy’s flagship carrier Alitalia (Alitalia SAI S.p.A.) and replacement (on October 15, 2021) by a new, smaller company called Italia Trasporto Aereo (ITA) operating with an initial fleet less than half the size of Alitalia’s.
-ITA’s reported plan is to focus initially on international routes rather than the fiercely competitive European short-haul market.
+The Italian airline market is fragmented, featuring both full-service and low-cost carriers.
+Last year, Italy’s flagship carrier Alitalia (Alitalia SAI S.p.A.) ceased operations and was replaced (on October 15, 2021) by a new, smaller company called Italia Trasporto Aereo (ITA), fully owned by the Government of Italy via the Ministry of Economy and Finance (MEF).
+ITA began with a fleet less than half the size of Alitalia’s.
+The new carrier plans to serve 45 destinations (including 21 in Italy) with 61 routes, growing to 74 destinations and 89 routes by 2025.
+The government is (November 2022) in negotiations to sell a majority stake in the airline.
 Other Italian-owned charter airlines and low-cost carriers include Mistral Air, Blue Panorama, Easy Jet, Ryanair, Air Dolomiti, Air Italy (formerly Meridiana), and TUIfly.

-EU Regulation n.
-1087 (https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2011:281:0012:0013:EN:PDF), published in October, 2011, established the mandatory upgrade of hold baggage screening equipment to standard 3 explosive detection systems (EDS) by September 1, 2020.
-However, a number of Italian airports are still not compliant, including Turin, Venice, Genoa, Bologna, Verona, Ancona, as well as several airports in Southern Italy and on the islands of Sardinia and Sicily.
-Other equipment with market potential includes anti-intrusion systems, automated baggage handling systems (BHS), approach surveillance radars, and a broad range of services related to airport and ground handling operations.
+An EU Regulation in 2011 established the mandatory upgrade of hold-baggage screening equipment to standard 3 explosive detection systems (EDS) by September 1, 2020.
+Several Italian airports, including Verona, Ancona Catania, Reggio Calabria, and Lamezia Terme, are still not compliant.
+Other equipment with market potential includes anti-intrusion systems, automated baggage handling systems (BHS), approach surveillance radars, and a broad range of services related to airport and ground-handling operations.
 For passengers and hand luggage, airports are adopting the latest technologies in hand and window metal detectors (HMD and WMD), explosives trace detectors (ETD), and liquid explosive detection (LAG) systems.
 Other prospects include primary explosive detection systems (PEDT) and EDS for cargo luggage, as well as multi-level systems with threat image projection software for mail and parcels.
 U.S. industry is recognized for its technological leadership in advanced products and quality standards and is expected to maintain a competitive edge.

-Private and public medium-term and long-term investments are anticipated for airport expansion, upgrading existing structures, and purchasing of new equipment and systems.
-Italian airports’ Master Plans can be found on the Italian Civil Aviation website.
+Private and public medium-term and long-term investments are anticipated for airport expansion, existing structure upgrades, and new equipment and system purchases.
+Italian airports’ master plans can be found on the Italian Civil Aviation website.

-The Italian government does not typically purchase goods and services abroad unless they cannot be procured locally through domestic sources, which includes subsidiaries, branches, and agents of U.S. companies.
-To be considered as a source for Italian government purchases, it is recommended that U.S. firms be established locally or represented by an agent/distributor.
-Invitations to bid are published in the individual airport management company websites and in European and Italian official gazettes.
+The Italian government does not typically purchase goods and services from abroad unless they cannot be procured locally from domestic sources, which includes subsidiaries, branches, and agents of U.S. companies.
+To be considered as a source for Italian government purchases, we recommend that U.S. firms be established locally or represented by an agent/distributor.
+Invitations to bid are published on the individual airport management company websites and in European and Italian official gazettes.